 Fresh ‘ahi, crunchy tobiko, creamy-spicy mayo, mixed with green and white onion; all the things you crave when ordering poke for the beach, for lunch or picking up relatives from the airport.
 “People have told us our spicy’s life-changing,” says Delgado with a smile.

 Which kind of poke ended up among our top 12 picks from across the island?
-Read more about the poke in our October issue, available soon.
+Read more about the poke in our October 2020 issue.